PaulRitsche/DL_Track_US/docs/source/installation.rst

 This will clone the entire repository to your local computer.
 To make sure that everything worked, see if the files in your local directory match the ones you can find in the Github DL_Track repository.
 If you run into problem, check this `website <https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository>`_.

-Alternatively, you can only download the environment.yml file and continue to the next step.
+Alternatively, you can only download the environment.yml file from the `DL_Track repo <https://github.com/PaulRitsche/DLTrack/>`_ and continue to the next step.

 5. Create the virtual environment required for DL_Track.